close up of two young women holding hands to give comfort

 Dr. Greg Vander Wal is the executive director of The University of Alabama Counseling Center and a licensed psychologist.
 Vander Wal has over a decade of experience in collegiate mental health services.

-September is suicide awareness month, and we’re taking this opportunity to emphasize that each of us has a part to play in preventing suicide in our community.
+September is Suicide Awareness Month, and we’re taking this opportunity to emphasize that each of us has a part to play in preventing suicide in our community.
 Suicide is the second leading cause of death among young people.

-For students, here are some ways you can become better informed and ready to be a part of the solution to suicide:
+Students, here are some ways you can become better informed and ready to be a part of the solution to suicide:

 Know the signs of suicide.